 This visit was part of a joint event.
-The education provider reviewed the programme and the professional bodies considered their accreditation of the programme.
-The visit also considered the following programmes - BSc (Hons) Diagnostic Radiography and BA (Hons) in Social Work.
-The education provider, the professional bodies and the HCPC formed a joint panel, with an independent chair and secretary, supplied by the education provider.
+The education provider reviewed the programme.
+The visit also considered the BSc (Hons) Paramedic Science programme.
+The education provider, the professional body and the HCPC formed a joint panel, with an independent chair and secretary, supplied by the education provider.
 Whilst the joint panel participated in collaborative scrutiny of all the programmes and dialogue throughout the visit; this report covers the HCPC's recommendations on this programme only.
-Separate reports exist for the other programmes.
+A separate report exists for the other programme.
 As an independent regulatory body, the HCPC's recommended outcome is independent and impartial and based solely on the HCPC's standards.
 Separate reports, produced by the education provider and the professional body, outline their decisions on the programmes' status.